mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ## Conclusion

 Toolpad is a platform to build internal tools that are used for tasks like running marketing campaigns, data analysis, monitoring fraud, updating user data, and more.
 It aims to reduce the overhead associated with frontend development by providing visual editors and reducing the amount of boilerplate required to bring data on the page.
-With basic frontend knowledge you can build an app in just one sitting.
+With a drag-and-drop UI, you can build an internal tool for your business logic in just one sitting.